austinhawthorne/rogue-dhcp-test/README.md

-Quick qay to test if you have any rogue DHCP servers on your network and if your network is allowing them.
+Quick way to test if you have any rogue DHCP servers on your network and if your network is allowing them.
 Contains two scripts, one that runs a test rogue DHCP server and one that forces a client to initiate a DHCP request and logs which servers respond.

 To test, run on hosts that are mapped to the same VLAN/Subnet